Academic Institutions around the World, connected to research on South Asia

 University of Michigan, Ann Arbor

-Asian Studies Program at Emory College, Atlanta, Georgia
+Middle Eastern and South Asian Studies, Emory College, Atlanta, Georgia

 University of Texas, Austin

 ‡ South Asia Institute, housing the US National Resource Center for South Asia

 ‡ Hindi Urdu Flagship, undergraduate program designed for students who wish to achieve advanced professional proficiency in Hindi and Urdu while majoring in a wide variety of programs, including Business, Communications, Engineering, and Liberal Arts.

 Department of Asian and Asian American Studies, Binghamton University, New York State